igmerwina/learn-udemy-jsfundamental/README.md

 # Learning JavaScript :rocket:

-My code while learning javascript from [here](https://www.udemy.com/the-complete-javascript-course/)
+My code while learning javascript from [udemy](https://www.udemy.com/the-complete-javascript-course/)

-> I am not writing all of the code from the chapter, only the one that i dont truly understand, and the comment is in Indonesian :musical_note:
+> I am not writing the code for all chapter
+> Only the one that i dont truly understand
+> Comment explanation in the code is in Indonesian :musical_note:

 ## Javascript is fun :smile: